 In 2001, LAVC began a bond-funded \$704 million renovation and building project to improve aging college facilities, upgrade infrastructure, and construct new building.
-All its existing buildings on the campus were renovated, and it added 13 new LEED-certified sustainable buildings.
+Its existing buildings on the campus were renovated, and it has replaced older facilities with 13 new LEED-certified sustainable buildings.

-Today, LAVC serves approximately 28,000 students annually from the neighboring communities of Van Nuys, Burbank, Studio City, Sherman Oaks, Valley Village, North Hollywood, Panorama City, North Hills, and Encino.
-The college offers 75 associate degree programs, 26 associate degrees for transfer, 83 certificate programs, as well as continuing education, noncredit, and job training programs.
-Today, it has more than 200 full-time faculty and more than 400 part-time instructors.
+Today, LAVC serves over 26,000 students annually from the neighboring communities of Van Nuys, Burbank, Studio City, Sherman Oaks, Valley Village, North Hollywood, Panorama City, North Hills, and Encino.
+The college offers 98 associate degree programs (including 26 associate degrees for transfer), 63 certificates of achievement, 17 non-credit certificates, and 10 skills certificates, as well as continuing education, noncredit, and job training programs.
+It has nearly 200 full-time faculty and more than 400 part-time instructors.
 LAVC is accredited by the Accrediting Commission for Community and Junior Colleges, and is a Hispanic-Serving Institution.